Bohemia River State Park

-Bohemia River State Park is a public recreation area along the north bank of Great Bohemia Creek, a tributary of the Bohemia River, in Cecil County, Maryland, United States.
-The state park's environmental mix includes agricultural fields, hardwood forests, marshes, beaches, tidal inlets, and open water.
+Bohemia River State Park is a Maryland state park situated along the north bank of Great Bohemia Creek, a tributary of the Bohemia River, in Cecil County, Maryland, United States.
+The park's environmental mix includes agricultural fields, hardwood forests, marshes, beaches, tidal inlets, and open water.
 The park has 5 mi of natural-surface, multi-use trails and is used for low-impact recreational activities including hiking, biking, wildlife viewing, fishing and hunting.

 History

 Bohemia River State Park opened on Earth Day in 2022.
 The state of Maryland purchased the site in 2017 and began making improvements in 2021.
 Further improvements including the establishment of five more miles of trails and access to a boat launch area are planned for 2025.